apache/esme/README.txt

 Building ESME
 =============

+There are two directories in this release.
+The first directory "server" contains the main "ESME" server. the second directory "esme-java-client" contains an example of a java client that is using the our original REST API.

 You can build the ESME sources using the Maven 2 build system.
 Execute the following command in the ESME source directory to build the sources and to start the application via jetty: